Skip to Content

 I shudder at the thought of touching these worms by hand, but this is the most natural way of getting rid of them.
 I recommend you look through your tomato plants at least twice a day.

-It would help if you searched very keenly for the tomato hornworms considering they can hide so well.
-Once you spot them, pick them up by hand and dispose of them far away to limit their chances of returning to your farm.
+It would help if you searched keenly for the tomato hornworms considering they can hide so well.
+Once you spot them, please pick them up by hand and dispose of them far away, limiting their chances of returning to your farm.

 Tilling to get rid of Tomato Hornworms